waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ### Part A: Understand What is IBM Machine Learning for z/OS

-### Part B: Understand the financial risk management API in MPLbank
+### Part B: Understand and discover the financial risk management API in MPLbank

 ### Part C: Make your own banking application